How to Use Salesforce Custom Interactions to Instrument Custom Analytics Events Into ISVapp

 Timeline

-• February 2024: Custom Interactions became available within the ISVapp Feature Management.
+Custom Interactions are fully available within the ISVapp Feature Management.

 Sources